 Delete emails with attachments or links from unknown and unexpected senders.
 Don't download software or media files from the internet to company devices without IS&T approval.
-"Spam" and "phishing" emails and infected files can release a virus into our network or trick you into giving the sender your own protected information.
+"Spam" and "phishing" emails and infected files can release a virus into our network or trick you into giving the sender your own protected information, including your log in credentials.